wilbrinkdesign/Automation/Encrypt credentials.md

 ### Export-Clixml

 Encrypt plain text credentials with Export-Clixml in scripts.
 It is important to notice that you should run the Export-Clixml command on the server with the user that will run your script.
-Export-Clixml uses the combination of both the server and the users password to encrypt the XML-based file.
-This way you can only decrypt the file on the server with that specific user.
+Export-Clixml uses the combination of both the servername and the users password to encrypt the XML-based file.
+This way you can only decrypt the file on the server itself with that specific user.

 #### Example